Digital currency hardware wallets and the essence of money: Conclusion

 \section{Conclusion}

-In the end, we must ask ourselves: What problem are we trying to solve?
-Manifestly, the problem is the decline of cash, and the concomitant challenges of maintaining cash infrastructure when the variable revenues of cash infrastructure fall below the fixed costs.
-But the decline of cash really only exists in environments with high network connectivity, wherein ``fully offline'' payments are not necessary.
+In the end, we must ask ourselves: What problem are we really trying to solve with digital currency?
+Manifestly, the problem is the declining use of cash.
+But this decline is really only present in environments with high network connectivity, wherein dual-offline payments are not necessary.
 For environments with low network connectivity, the decline of cash has not occurred, and cash continues to be the best solution for such environments.

-Many central banks, including the Bank of England, have affirmed a commitment to cash~\cite{boe2022}, while underscoring the risks associated with the decline of cash use in favour of online payment schemes such as card payment networks~\cite{boe2021}.
-Really, the use cases that CBDC payments should be targeting are cases for which at least one counterparty is already online.
-To argue for digital currencies with the premise that support for ``fully offline'' digital payments are its principal source of added value mainly supports the view that digital currencies are solutions looking for a problem, as some observers have prominently suggested~\cite{lords2021}.
+Many central banks, including the Bank of England, have recently affirmed a commitment to cash, while underscoring the risks associated with the decline of cash use in favour of online payment schemes such as card payment networks.
+This article has argued that the use cases that digital currency payments should be targeting are cases for which at least one counterparty is already online.
+To argue for digital currencies with the premise that support for dual-offline payments are its principal source of added value mainly supports the view that such products are solutions in search of a problem, as the UK House of Lords prominently suggested~\cite{lords2021}.

-The purpose of bearer wallets (and indeed, retail CBDC in general) is not primarily about enabling transactions in which both parties are offline.
-The purpose of bearer wallets is to allow users to hold assets directly, without a custodian.
-Put differently, this is a way for users to have \textit{private property} that they can exchange.
-By facilitating such payments, CBDC can protect the interests of consumers in all cases, including fully networked ones.
-If the recipient of digital assets has network connectivity (for example, an electronic point of sale device), then transactions involving bearer wallets can be consummated without special hardware.
-Even if we accept that fair exchange is impossible without the participation of a trusted third party, and that the trusted third party can participate via the network or via trusted hardware, it is important to underscore that a non-networked bearer wallet can conduct a fair exchange with a networked counterparty, without the aid of special security mechanisms built into the wallet.
+The purpose of digital wallets (and indeed, digital currency in general) is not primarily about enabling transactions in which both parties are offline.
+The purpose of digital wallets is to allow users to hold digital monetary bearer instruments directly, without a custodian.
+Put differently, this is a way for users to hold digital assets that they can exchange.
+By facilitating such payments, digital currency can protect the interests of consumers in all cases, including fully networked ones.
+If the counterparty has network connectivity (for example, an electronic point of sale device), then transactions involving digital wallets can be consummated without certified hardware.
+Even if we accept that fair exchange is impossible without the participation of a trusted third party, and that the trusted third party can participate via the network or via trusted hardware, it is important to underscore that a non-networked digital wallet can conduct a fair exchange with a networked counterparty, without the aid of special security mechanisms built into the wallet.